regalleuchte/autodarts/calibration/readme.md

 # Camera calibration

 This directory contains all calibration information for all cameras.
-The pdf in the main directory contains a computation of the field of view in horizontal and vertical direction derived from the calibration data.

 All calibration has been generated with the opencv interactive calibration tool.

 # Camera short overview list

+This short list shows the calibration image size as well as the horizontal and vertical field of view of the corresponding camera.
+The field fx and fy are the focal lenght in both directions.

                                    fx(px)     fy(px)      w(px)      h(px)  hfov(deg)  vfov(deg)
                        asus_c3  1045.0708  1044.9687       1920       1080      85.14      54.66